-Notes: The table shows the definition of coworkers used to impute the individual rights to wage compensation in the private sector.
-In all case we define coworker groups as within year. + Parents who exhaust their parental leave benefits.
+Notes: The table shows the definition of co-workers used to impute the individual rights to wage compensation in the private sector.
+In all case we define co-worker groups as within year.

 In Figure 2 we show the distribution of individual rights to wage compensation based on the procedure described above.
-The figure reveals a marked difference in rights to wage compensation between fathers and mothers with the distribution for mothers shifted significantly towards more weeks with wage compensation.
-Part of this difference is driven by the fact that mothers to a larger extent is employed in the public sector, but even within the private sector mothers are more likely to work in firms offering more generous wage compensation.
+The figure reveals a marked difference in rights to wage compensation between fathers and mothers, with the distribution for mothers shifted significantly towards more weeks with wage compensation.
+Part of this difference is driven by the fact that mothers, to a larger extent, are employed in the public sector, but even within the private sector, mothers are more likely to work in firms offering more generous wage compensation.